hacoeur-24/HiLiteTag/hilitetag/README.md

 ### 3. Creating Tags

 To create a tag simply use the method on ref called `hiliteTag(tag)`, it will add the tag to the selected Text.
-The `hiliteTag` method returns a `HiLiteData` object containing information about the removed tag, similar to `removeTag` and `updateTag`.
-This makes it easy to sync removals with your database.
+The `hiliteTag` method returns a `HiLiteData` object containing information about the tag, similar to `removeTag` and `updateTag`.
+This makes it easy to sync with your database.

+#### Single Tag Creation

 ```tsx
 import { useRef } from "react";